-Typically, after being arrested for a misdemeanor case you were released on your "own recognizance" (O.R.) after spending a few hours in jail.
+Typically, after being arrested for a misdemeanor DUI charge you were released on your "own recognizance" (O.R.) after spending a few hours in jail.
 In addition, you were given a Notice to Appear that you signed promising to appear in Court on the date indicated.
 This is referred to as a "cite and release," which is how most misdemeanor DUI cases are handled.
 The Court date is your Arraignment hearing which is your first Court Appearance.

-In most cases you do not have to appear in Court if the charges against you are filed are misdemeanors.
+In most cases you do not have to personally appear in Court if the charges against you are filed as misdemeanors.
 Your attorney can appear for you.

-At the Arraignment hearing you are formally informed by the Court of your constitutional rights and the charges filed against you by the District Attorney.
+At the Arraignment hearing you are formally informed by the Court the nature of the charges the prosecutor has filed against you, and advises you of your constitutional rights.
 The Court will then take your plea by asking "how do you plead to these charges?"

 If you plead GUILTY at the Arraignment hearing you will be convicted and sentenced at that time.
 Pleading GUILTY at the Arraignment is usually not a smart thing to do since you have not had the opportunity to examine any of the evidence against you at this point.
+By pleading guilty, you are essentially agreeing that everything the arresting officer wrote in his report is true, everything the crime lab staff did is correct, and that the chemical test results are accurate and reliable.
+No, pleading Guilty at the Arraignment hearing is not a smart thing to do.